Salvatore Martinez: Observatory on Religious Minorities in the World and on Respect for Religious Freedom

+National Prayer Breakfast

 Since 2002, he coordinates the Italian Delegation which participates at the "National Prayer Breakfast" (NPB) in Washington, which in 2019 is the 67th edition.
 The NPB is the biggest inter-religious network of leaders (an international Convention is held every year in Washington, with invitations from an ad hoc Commission of the Senate and the Congress of the US, with the ruling President and Vice President always present) who recognize in Jesus, regardless of the profession of a faith or belonging to a particular religion, a "model" of leadership which places at the center universal values of the Gospel and therefore the human person, their integral dignity, ideals of peace and solidarity among the Nations.
 Over 150 Countries are represented every year.
 He was a speaker at the 63° NPB, on February 4, 2015, the only European Christian to give a speech during the session dedicated to the Middle East, together with Jewish and Muslim speakers on the theme "Family, Middle East and Pope Francis".